Gradient flows and proximal splitting methods: A unified view on accelerated and stochastic optimization: Introduction

+with a suitable choice of damping function $\eta(t) > 0$.
+The resulting methods---most of which are new in the literature---are first-order integrators that preserve critical points of this ODE.
+Therefore, the above \emph{classical dissipative system} has a fundamental importance to optimization.
+Note that this is nothing but Newton's equation with an additional dissipative force, $-\eta(t) \dot{x}$.
+When $\eta(t) = \eta$ is constant and $\F = \omega^2 x^2 / 2$ it reduces to the Caldirola-Kanai oscillator \cite{Caldirola:1941,Kanai:1948}, which is the classical limit of the seminal Caldeira-Legget model \cite{Caldeira:1981}.

-where $x=x(t) \in \mathbb{R}^n$, $t$ is the time variable, and $\dot{x} \equiv dx / dt$.
-Our approach makes connections between optimization algorithms with \emph{ODE splitting methods} \cite{McLachlan:2002,MacNamara:2016}, which is a powerful approach for designing algorithms.
-Interestingly, within this approach, ADMM emerges as a \emph{rebalanced splitting} scheme, which is a recently introduced technique designed to preserve steady states of the underlying ODE \cite{Speth:2013}.
-We show that the dual variable associated with ADMM is precisely the \emph{balance coefficient} used in this approach.
-We show that the other algorithms also preserve steady states of the gradient flow, but for different reasons, which in turn sheds light on the connections between ODE splitting ideas and operator splitting techniques from convex analysis.
+Our approach makes connections between optimization and \emph{splitting methods} for ODEs \cite{McLachlan:2002}.
+Interestingly, ADMM and its accelerated variants arise as a \emph{rebalanced splitting}, which is a recent technique designed to preserve critical points \cite{Speth:2013}---the so-called dual variable of ADMM, originally introduced as a Lagrange multiplier, is precisely the balance coefficient of Ref. \cite{Speth:2013}.
+The other methods we consider also preserve critical points, but for different reasons, which in turn sheds light on the connections between ODE splitting and operator splitting ideas from convex analysis.

-The emphasis of this paper is on accelerated algorithms.
-We show that by employing similar discretization strategies to the \emph{accelerated gradient flow} given by
+\emph{Stochastic optimization} is an important ingredient in the machine learning toolbox to reduce the computational burden in training high-dimensional models over large datasets.
+By introducing stochastic gradients or stochastic proximal operators into these methods, instead of systems \eqref{gradflow} and \eqref{secode}, their continuum limit become an \emph{overdamped} or \emph{underdamped} Langevin equation, respectively.
+The probability distribution of such stochastic processes is described by a Fokker-Planck equation.
+Therefore, there is a close connection between deterministic optimization and dissipative classical mechanics, as well as stochastic optimization and nonequilibrium statistical mechanics.